Helping millions of people navigate the world of technology.

 Creating storage space for the New Pool

-Control Panel is a utility that gives users access to change and reconfigure certain options on the device.
-It comprises hardware and software configuration applets and may be used for managing specific drive functions, like creating RAIDS, as shown below.
+Control Panel is a utility that allows users to change and reconfigure certain options on the device.
+It comprises hardware and software configuration applets and may be used to manage specific drive functions, like creating RAIDS, as shown below.

-Step 1: Press Windows + R keyboard shortcut to open the Run dialog, type control and hit Enter.
+Step 1: Press the Windows + R keyboard shortcut to open the Run dialog, type control, and hit Enter.

 Open the control panel 2